Nick689/CustomPOS/Readme.md

 ##Planned features
+* Multilingual management
+* Windows, OSX version
 * Stronger security with the use of macro protection but only available in OpenOffice, not in LibreOffice !??
-* Multilingual management
-* Statistics per item
-* Statistics per customer
-* Statistics per period
-* Statistics per branch
+* Statistics
 * Address book